 Dovetailed cabinets.
 Dado inset bracing.
 No screws – all parts bolted to the chassis.
+With nylon lock nuts.
 Yeah, it’s not the easiest way to build things, but I really think it’s the best way.
 I want these things to look good, sound great, and outlive me.

-I use the best quality components I can get – Switchcraft jacks, Mallory capacitors, and Belton tube sockets, just to name a few parts.
-I use Mercury Magnetics transformers for all my vintage clones.
-Amps using a 5Y3 rectifier get an NOS tube since they seem to offer the proper voltages.
-A lot of little details go into making a big package.
+I use the best quality components I can get for both my builds and my repairs – Switchcraft jacks, Mallory and F&T capacitors, Belton tube sockets – just to name a few parts.
+Amps using a 5Y3 rectifier get an NOS made in USA tube as they drop the proper voltage.
+All these little details go into making a big package.

 I often tell people I can’t sell them a “new” amp.
 Just because the solder has cooled off and the glue is dry doesn’t mean the work is done.
 Every amp gets play tested for several hours.
 Your new amp might have 10-15 hours of play time on it, making sure it’s biased correctly, making sure there are no rattles or odd noises.
 I have to check everything – not just because it’s the right thing to do, but because it has my name on it.